o3de/o3de.org/content/docs/user-guide/visualization/animation/character-editor/custom-events-parameters-creating-eventdata-types.md

 }
 ```

-The default implementation for `HashForSyncing` returns the hash of the type ID of the type and ignores the `isMirror` parameter\.
+The default implementation for `HashForSyncing` returns the hash of the type ID of the type and ignores the `isMirror` parameter.